micro-ROS/benchmarking_shadow-builder/README.md

-Shadow Builder and Trace Format Abstraction
+Shadow Builder and Trace Framework Abstraction
 ============================================

-The Trace Format Abstraction is a module that will be part of the shadow builder.
+The Trace Framework Abstraction is a module that will be part of the shadow builder.
 This module is in charge of abstracting the underlying tracing tool used to benchmark.
 The tool is still a stil a work in prrogress (everything is perfectible).
 So over time new features and bugs resolving will